-In order to achieve this objective, candidates are introduced to a standard IT service management framework as a part of comprehensive ITIL training programs.
+In order to achieve this objective, as a part of comprehensive ITIL training programs, candidates are introduced to a standard IT service management framework

 The purpose of ITIL is to help professionals become acquainted with the best codes and practices in the field of IT service management.

-This leads to enhanced efficiency in execution of IT projects and assists organizations in delivering greater value to their customers.
+This leads to enhanced efficiency in the execution of IT projects and assists organizations in delivering greater value to their customers.
 The whole concept of ITIL revolves around IT service management and is primarily based on a life cycle approach.

-Instead of focusing on a life cycle approach and the services aspect of an organization, it focuses on techniques for efficiently carrying out specific projects with a finite scope, time and budget.
+Instead of focusing on a life cycle approach and the services aspect of an organization, it focuses on techniques for efficiently carrying out specific projects with a finite scope, time, and budget.